 Nonetheless, if you’re spray painting, these are a must-have holder/stand for your miniature hobby work.

 The Game Envy Hobby Holder started as a successful Kickstarter project with 3D printed prototypes.
 The company has grown since that launch and the hobby holder is by far one of the most popular products for miniature painters.
+The design is similar to the Redgrassgames 360 painting handle.

 The design is simple.
 A model attached (e.g., glue or sticky tack) to a normal bottle cap is screwed onto the hobby holder.
 The handle and the finger rest “armature” are modular and you can adjust these to your needs.
 There is also a turnstile built into the frame, which allows you to rotate the model with your forefinger.
 Nifty!